Gyeeta/gyeeta.github.io/docs/installation/shyama_config.md

 ## Shyama Secret {#shyama-secret}

-This is a secret phrase to be used to authenticate connecting Madhava and Node Webserver instances.
+This is a secret phrase to be used to authenticate connecting Madhava instances.

 The JSON field name is `shyama_secret` and corresponding environment variable is `CFG_SHYAMA_SECRET`.